H$_2$ and CO$_2$ Network Strategies for the European Energy System: Introduction

-Up to this point, it remains unclear how the two transport systems of hydrogen and carbon may complement or even compete with each other.
+Despite the abundance of policies and initiatives, up to this point, it remains unclear how the two transport systems of hydrogen and carbon may complement or even compete with each other.
 Both can bridge the misalignment of sources and sinks for carbon and hydrogen.
 A hydrogen network can supply regions with geographically fixed hydrogen demand, such as for steel production, with hydrogen from regions with the best renewable resources as well as enable CU at the site of point-source CC.
-On the other hand, the carbon transport system allows transporting captured carbon to regions with sequestration potentials or high-quality renewable resources, the latter enabling cost-effective CU.
+On the other hand, the carbon transport system allows transporting captured carbon to regions with sequestration potentials or high-quality renewable resources, the latter enabling cost-effective CU.\@